ansys/pyaedt-examples/examples/03-high_frequency/antenna/index.rst

 Antenna
 ~~~~~~~
-These examples use PyAEDT to show some antenna examples
+These examples use PyAEDT to show some antenna applications.

 .. nbgallery::